margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The passion when finding someone share a laugh, a walk, a car ride, or a song with you.
 The intimate details being shared of one's desires, cares, concerns, faith that should be cast on God.
 The desire to grow together, express common goals, be a part of the collective humanity.
-The freedom from entanglement with other peope.
+The freedom from entanglement with other people.
 The freedom from outside affairs with people.

 <br>